IreneG5/spss_online/README.md

 # easySPSS (spss-online)
 ###### E-commerce & Blog web application with User Authentication, PayPal Payments and Support Tickets functionality
 Final project for the Code Institute's online program. easySPSS is a fictional e-commerce platform.
 The content is based on the company I work for, which currently uses digital marketing to promote SPSS software but only sells through more traditional channels.
-The reason I chose to build this web app is because it is in my company's plan to move to an e-commerce model in the future soon.
+The reason I chose to build this web app is because it is in my company's plan to move to an e-commerce model in the future.

 You can view the deployed version on http://spss-online-herokuapp.com